-Even without the large fluted crown, the Tubbataha Regulator measures in whole 47 millimeters in diameter, which makes it virtually unsuitable as an everyday watch (well, I know a couple guys who are not shy wearing such monsters with jeans and blazers,) but is not a problem if you plan to wear it with a dry suit.
+Even without the large fluted crown, the Tubbataha Regulator measures in whole 47 millimeters in diameter, which makes it virtually unsuitable as an everyday watch (well, I know a couple of guys who are not shy wearing such monsters with jeans and blazers,) but is not a problem if you plan to wear it with a dry suit.

-Together with a relatively thin bezel, the XXL-large case allowed for an impressive face real estate with enough space both for the small seconds indicator (placed at 9 o’clock) and hours sub-dial (at 3 o’clock), as well as for a complete set of the huge, luminous hour markers and an oversized minute hand.
+Together with a relatively thin bezel, the XXL-large case allowed for an impressive face real estate with enough space both for the small-seconds indicator (placed at 9 o’clock) and hours sub-dial (at 3 o’clock), as well as for a complete set of the huge, luminous hour markers and an oversized minute hand.

 Yes, as the name tells us, this is a watch of a pretty rare “regulator” type.

-Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function is to count-down time, which is measured in minutes.
+Although, when it comes to casual watches, some people find the setup a trifle inconvenient, the layout looks outstanding when the primary function is to count down time, which is measured in minutes.